amitshekhariitbhu/android-interview-questions/README.md

 > The level of questions asked on the topic of Data Structures And Algorithms totally depends on the company for which you are applying.

 * Array
     - An Array consists of a group of elements of the same data type.
-It is stored continuously in memory, by using its' index, you can find the underlying data.
+It is stored continuously in memory and by using its' index, you can find the underlying data.
 Arrays can be one dimensional and multi-dimensional.
 One dimensional array is the simplest data structure, and also most commonly used.

         | Algorithm | Average | Worst Case |
         |:---------:|:-------:|:----------:|